hanqicode/PerkTreeForMyself/README.md

 > "You can never understand everything.
 But, you should push yourself to understand the system." - Ryan Dahl (Creator of Node JS)

 # In Progress
-- Reading/Domain Driven Design - 119/795
+- Reading/Domain Driven Design - 137/795
+- Reading/Spock Up & Running - 1/372

 # To-do List
 - AWS/